GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 performance; they can also use more contemporary Open Web technologies such as service workers and promises.

-The pages in this section provide an overview of Manifest V3, the reasons behind it, and how to approach it:
+The following articles provide an overview of Manifest V3, the reasons behind it, and how to approach it:

 - [Platform vision][mv3-platform] explains how the Manifest V3 changes fit into the big picture of where the platform is going.